SwirlNetworks/swirl-sdk-android/docs/swirl-developer-guide-android.md

  <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />      <!-- Optional for occasional fine-location -->
 ```
 #### Startup Options
+There are several ways to pass startup options to the Swirl library.
+You can do so when you call start by passing a Bundle of options in, or you can use the string representation of the option added to the application meta-data within the AndroidManifest.xml.
+Note that all such keys are prefixed with `com.swirl`.
+See below for an example using API_KEY.

 ```xml
  <application
      <meta-data android:name="com.swirl.api_key" android:value="YOU-CAN-PUT-YOUR-API-KEY-HERE"/>
      ...
 ```
 #### Registering Components

+In order for the library to function properly, a number of components need to be registered in the manifest.
+1. Swirl uses a service to run in the background.
+This services is sticky and runs for a set period of time after being launched in response to some signal from the OS.
+This service must be registered.
+2. Several BroadcastReceivers also are employed to receive various inputs from the OS.
+These receivers are used to catch Notification events (OPEN, DISMISS), Alarm Events, Location Events, and Device Change events (NETWORK, WIFI, etc).
+3. ContentActivity.
+If you are using the ContentManager to schedule targeted content against your signals (geofence, wifi, beacon), and you want want to display interstitial content, then you need to register the ContentActivity which is launched to display the web content.

 ```xml
 <application
 		android:name=".BaseApplication">